Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Experiments

 To tackle the \textbf{Contribution 3}, \ac{QPU} access time and \ac{SA} \ac{CPU} time necessary to calculate the solutions to the problems were measured.
-The results reveal that \ac{QA} needs more time than \ac{SA} for smaller problem instances, but the time needed increases at a decreasing rate with the growing problem size.
+The results reveal that \ac{QA} requires more time than \ac{SA} for smaller problem instances, but the time needed increases at a decreasing rate as the problem size grows.
 This is not the case for \ac{SA}, whose \ac{CPU} time grows exponentially with the increasing number of variables.
 The \ac{CPU} timeline and the trendline of the \ac{CPU} access time are slightly above the value of 300 variables.
-If this trend will persist with the new \ac{QA} hardware generation that is to come, every problem with a size larger than this value would potentially be solved faster than with \ac{SA}.
+If this trend persists with the new \ac{QA} hardware generation that is to come, every problem with a size larger than this value could be solved faster than with \ac{SA}.
 Thus, the question of the speed advantage can be answered positively: \ac{QA} can potentially result in a speed advantage for the \ac{DFJSP} with distributed operations.

-Even if the \ac{QA} technology currently still faces limitations, the new generation of quantum annealers with improved hardware promises to speed up solving complex combinatorial optimization problems like the \ac{DFJSP}.
-The measurements show that, given the same experimental parameters and improved hardware, \ac{QA} could provide a speed-up advantage over \ac{SA} starting with problem instances slightly larger than 300 variables.
-To test this assumption, new tests must be performed for larger problem instances, for which only the trend could be extrapolated at the moment, as soon as the new generation of quantum annealers becomes available.
-More qubits and connections between them, as well as more stable systems, will allow embedding larger problems and potentially finding energies closer to the global minimum.
-Additionally, research on tuning and configuration of \ac{QA} parameters is another necessity that will allow to minimize the energy and find the best solution.
-Determining the strength of the qubit chains is a laborious task that is not only model-dependent, but also instance-dependent, and has a large impact on the quality of the obtained solutions.
+Even if the \ac{QA} technology currently faces limitations, the new generation of quantum annealers with improved hardware promises to accelerate the solution of complex combinatorial optimization problems, such as the \ac{DFJSP}.
+The measurements show that, given the same experimental parameters and improved hardware, \ac{QA} can provide a speed-up advantage over \ac{SA} starting with problem instances that are slightly larger than 300 variables.
+To test this assumption, new tests must be performed for larger problem instances, for which only the trend could be extrapolated at the moment, as soon as the latest generation of quantum annealers becomes available.
+More qubits and connections between them, as well as more stable systems, will enable the embedding of larger problems and the discovery of energies closer to the global minimum.
+Additionally, research on tuning and configuration of \ac{QA} parameters is another necessity that will enable us to minimize energy and find the optimal solution.
+Determining the strength of the qubit chains is a laborious task that is not only model-dependent but also instance-dependent and has a significant impact on the quality of the obtained solutions.